Share this Article

-Getting financing to buy a New York City apartment is a crucial step in the process towards home ownership, and blocking access to funds has historically been used to prevent people of color from owning.
+Getting financing to buy a house or apartment is a crucial step in the process towards home ownership, and blocking access to funds has historically been used to prevent people of color from owning property.
 Bias in lending is not just a thing of the past: New studies have found evidence of racial discrimination by banks against home loan applicants in dozens of cities.

-This exclusionary practice is called redlining, and refers to 1930s maps used by banks to determine who they’d lend to—African American neighborhoods were highlighted in red and deemed "hazardous," which meant residents there didn't qualify for loans.
+The exclusionary practice of mapping neighborhoods is called redlining, and refers to 1930s maps used by banks to determine who they’d lend to—African American neighborhoods were highlighted in red and deemed "hazardous," which meant residents there didn't qualify for loans.

 Financing is of course a significant consideration in NYC.
-The median sales price for an apartment in Manhattan is $999,000, according to Douglas Elliman's latest market report.
+The median sales price for an apartment in Manhattan hovers around $1 million.
 To get a sense of how hard it is for most New Yorkers to get a down payment together, the median household income based on U.S. Census data is $57,782.

 Parts of Brooklyn, Queens, the Lower East Side, and Harlem lost opportunities for investment due to redlining.
 It's no surprise redlining maps had an "economically meaningful and lasting effect on the development of urban neighborhoods through reduced credit access and subsequent disinvestment."
 That's the verdict of an updated study by The Federal Reserve Bank of Chicago.